 In Letters from Melbourne and

 Alphabet City Zoo, she has created something new and unique.

 Concrete Poetry was born at the turn of the 20th century at the hands of Dadaists and Futurists, and uses sentences and paragraphs to form abstract concepts into a type-based imagery.
 But Coote's version uses only letters - and only those that spell the subject's name - to create the image to create a kind of picto-anagram.
 The work is born of her facility with logo design and typography.
 She has named the Letter Art device the 'Fontigram'.

 In 2016, Maree launched a typographic omnibus called SPELLBOUND:

 Making Pictures with the A-B-C, which further develops her new typographical project.
 Maree deliverately orientates this work to a global audience, but maintains a healthy swag of pictures of Melbourne people, places and things among the panoply of images it contains.

 "I want Melbourne kids to be able to see their own places and stories in the books on their shelves, to see their own place as equally valid and valuable and full of possibilities as anywhere else in the world."

-In 2017, two new children's picture books will launch - both on creative careers.
-The first of these is titles ANDY WEB: ARTIST , which tells the story of an ambitious young spider with big dreams and will launch in February 2017.
+In 2017, two new children's picture books were launched - both on creative careers.
+The first of these is titles ANDY WEB: ARTIST , which tells the story of an ambitious young spider with big dreams.

 Launched by Dr. Olivia Meehan at the Ian Potter Museum at the NGV, this book was showcased on the CBCA Noteables List 2018.